ranking-agent/api-watchdog-translator-tests/README.md

-    name (str): The name of the test target (url): The endpoint that the test targets [optional] method (string): The HTTP method (GET, POST, etc.) to use when sending the request.
+    name (str): The name of the test target (url): The endpoint that the test targets [optional] method (str): The HTTP method (GET, POST, etc.) to use when sending the request.
 If none is specified, it will default to POST.
-    [optional] email_to (list): A list of emails to send results of the test to expectation(Array[Expectation]): A list of requirements that the response must meet for the test to pass. payload (object): The json passed to the endpoint.
+    [optional] email_to (list[str]): A list of emails to send results of the test to expectation(Array[Expectation]): A list of requirements that the response must meet for the test to pass. payload (object): The json passed to the endpoint.